Michael Jackson's life as a Jehovah's Witness

 An example of a typical day of spreading The Word: wearing a disguise - a moustache, hat and glasses - and a tie and sweater, and holding a copy of Watchtower, Michael sttod at the door of an apartment in suburban Thousand Oaks, California, one morning in early 1984.
 'I'm here to talk to you about God's word,' he told the young girl who answered the bell.

 More than ever before, Michael considered himself a strict Jehovah's Witness.
 He didn't believe in blood transfusions, Easter and Christmas (which he viewed as 'pagan holidays'), of the celebration of his own birthday....

 Despite the fact that Michael was devout - and no doubt had donated quite a bit of money to the religion - the church's elders were upset with him in 1984, mostly because of the 'Thriller' video."
 Michael Jackson: The Magic and the Madness pp.269,270

 It is not difficult to understand the unusual enigma that Michael became when considering the extremes of his upbringing.
 On one hand he had a violent, materialistic, philandering father.
-One the other hand was a loving mother attempting to indoctrinate him in her equally unbalanced Watchtower belief system.
+On the other hand was a loving mother attempting to indoctrinate him into her equally unbalanced Watchtower belief system.
 To top it all off, from childhood to death he experienced a level of wealth, fame and recognition unequalled by almost any person to have ever lived, including the greatest leaders of previous centuries.

 The confliction of ideas experienced between the example of the mother and father must have caused great confusion.